gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add an `InstallExecutable` task type and use this to install an executable.
 - Change `CppPlugin` so that the install task for an executable uses the executable binary as input, rather than depend on the link task.

-Note: There is a breaking change here, as the link task for a given binary has been renamed.
+*Note*: There is a breaking change here, as the link task for a given binary has been renamed.

-## User visible changes
+### User visible changes

     apply plugin: 'cpp-exe'